 Point-of-sale terminals that are out in the open are easy targets for criminals to manually upload malicious software, or they can place a card skimmer on the device if they are not able to gain access remotely through a company’s network.
 ATMs and gas pumps are also prime targets for skimmers.
 If a merchant is unable to process chip card payments, consider using cash or mobile payment such as Apple Pay, Android Pay or Samsung Pay.

 “In situations where you don’t have enough cash or have to give your card to someone else in order to pay, like at a sit-down restaurant, consider using a credit card instead of your debit card,” Warner said.
 “Doing this will prevent your debit card-linked bank account from being drained if your payment information does become compromised.
 If fraud is committed against a credit card, nothing is lost directly since the line of credit represents borrowed funds.”

 #3 Sign your name instead of using your PIN

 If paying with a debit card is your only option, sign for the purchase instead of typing in a personal identification number.
-You can do this by asking the cashier to process the card as a credit card or by selecting credit card on the display.
+You can do this by asking the cashier to process the card as a “credit” or by selecting “credit” on the terminal display.
 Doing this will help reduce the chances of a hacker stealing your PIN, which would allow them to do even more damage to your account by printing a duplicate card and taking money out through an ATM.